Espresso as a Lottery Ticket

 What Could Go Wrong?

-Off the top of my head, here is a list of things that could go wrong with the preparation of an espresso.
+Off the top of my head, here is a list of things that could go wrong with preparing an espresso.

-- The espresso shot is pulled too fast or too slow.
-Could be a grinder or tamping issue.
+9. The espresso shot is pulled too fast or too slow.
+It could be a grinder or tamping issue.

 This is just what I go through as a home roaster who makes espresso at home.
 Professional coffee shops have more factors to consider.
-An espresso shot that is a few seconds or degrees off could move from perfection to defective.
-Other coffee brewing methods are more forgiving of time and temperature, but there is very little room for error with espresso.
-However, with risks comes rewards.
-Like a lottery ticket.
+An espresso shot a few seconds or degrees off could move from perfection to defective.
+Other coffee brewing methods are more forgiving of time and temperature, but there is little room for error with espresso.
+However, with risks come rewards like a lottery ticket.

 Rising Expectations